Rami-Alkadri/PageRankAlgorithm/docs/proposal.md

 # Algorithm Summary

-When properly implemented, the SimHash Algorithm can determine the level of similarity between distinct documents.
-By analyzing and comparing the unique fingerprints generated for each document, we can distinguish between exact copies, partial copies, and entirely different texts.
-The algorithm starts by tokenizing the text, assessing the significance of each token, and then producing a compact hash representation.
-Only after this step can we compare the hash of the base document to the hashes of other documents.
-Subsequently, we generate a similarity score.
+When properly implemented, the PageRank Algorithm receives a csv of links in the format of "source, target", correctly processes it into an adjacency matrix where columns are source, and rows are the target links.
+We will also construct a map that maps links (string) to the index they reside in within the adjacency matrix for ease of access.
+The purpose of our algorithm is to be able to rank the importance of web pages.
+We are not yet sure how we will output pageRank.
+This important algorithm is used frquently in search engines.

 # Function I/O